lukestonefox/Database-Design-Store/README.md

 # To Start
+Ensure you've received the proper dotenv files for RDS information

-Navigate to /backend
+Navigate to /backend.
 ``cd .\backend\``
-Run the following command to start the backend
+Run the following command to start the backend.
 ``node index.ts``
-The terminal should then display a message saying the server is running on a port
+The terminal should then display a message saying the server is running on a port.

-Then, open another terminal (Ctrl+Shift+`)
+Then, open another terminal (Ctrl+Shift+`).
-Navigate to /frontend
+Navigate to /frontend.
 ``cd .\frontend\``
-Run the following command to start the frontend
-``npm run dev``
+Then run ``npm run dev``

 # Frontend Notes